Intellectual property in Indonesia

 There are two ways to apply for a patent in Indonesia:

-1. Directly to the Directorate General of Intellectual Property (DGIP)
+1. Through the Directorate General of Intellectual Property (DGIP)

 • If you have a provisional application, you'll need to file within 12 months to secure your priority date.